Mixing induced by Faraday surface waves: Experimental Setup

 \subsection{External Forcing}

-The tank is mounted on the platform of a hexapod capable of movement along six axes (translation and rotation); however, in this study, it is used exclusively to generate vertical sinusoidal oscillations.
-The experimental protocol follows that of \citet{Briard2020} and \citet{Cavelier_2022}.
-The platform is initially positioned at \(Z = a\) --- where \(Z\) denotes the vertical position of the hexapod in the laboratory frame.
-After a 20-second rest period, we impose a periodic vertical motion \(Z = a\cos(\omega t)\).
-Each experiment typically runs for \(400\) to \(800\) periods to reach the asymptotic regime.
-Finally, the platform returns to \(Z = a\) and rests for 60 seconds.
-The forcing frequency \(\omega=20 \rad\) generates `two-dimensional' waves on the free surface with a longitudinal wavenumber \(k = 3\pi/W\) and frequency \(\omega/2\).
-This choice of parameters gives the largest possible sub-harmonic waves, while limiting contact with the container lid.
-This choice of parameters also ensures a good separation from the nearest unstable mode, even for intense forcing.
+The tank is mounted on the platform of a hexapod capable of movement along six axes (translation and rotation); however, in this study, it is used exclusively to generate vertical sinusoidal oscillations $a\cos(\omega t)$.
+Additional details on the application of the external forcing can be found on \citet{Briard2020} and \citet{Cavelier_2022}.

+The forcing frequency \(\omega=20 \rad\) is selected to induce a sub-harmonic resonance of the free surface, generating two-dimensional waves with a longitudinal wavenumber \(k=3\pi/W=9.96\)~\unit{\per\meter} and frequency \(\omega/2\).
+This wavenumber is the one closest to the resonance conditions, as quantified by the detuning parameter \( \detune \equiv {g k} / {\omega^2} - \frac{1}{4} \approx -0.006\).
+This choice of parameters gives the largest possible sub-harmonic waves, while limiting contact with the container lid and ensuring a good separation from the nearest unstable mode, even for intense forcing.
+Each experiment typically runs for \(400\) to \(800\) periods in order to reach the asymptotic regime.
+Additional details on the predicted natural frequencies from inviscid theory are found in the Appendix~\ref{section:appendix:stability:2}.